FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 9. Confidence & Data Quality Notes

-The data on buchu mercaptan is well-established in terms of its sensory characteristics and typical use levels.
-However, specific regulatory approvals and toxicological data are less documented, requiring formulators to rely on industry-typical practices and general safety guidelines.
+The data on buchu mercaptan is well-established in terms of its sensory profile and natural occurrence.
+However, specific regulatory approvals and toxicological data are less documented, requiring formulators to rely on industry-typical practices and safety evaluations.
+Known data gaps include detailed toxicological assessments and comprehensive regulatory listings across all regions.

 Citation hooks: FlavScents